 The reality is, when it comes to the “decision” to enter the commercial sex industry, the issue of choice is not as simple as it might seem.

 On one hand, you have the characteristics of an individual that may make them more susceptible to choosing to work in the commercial sex industry.
-It is well-documented that women in the commercial sex industry, including those in porn, have higher rates of poverty, substance abuse issues, depression, and post-traumatic stress disorder, and are more likely to have been in the foster care system than the general population.
+It is well-documented that women in the commercial sex industry face unique challenges.
+These include higher rates of poverty, substance abuse issues, depression, and post-traumatic stress disorder.
+They are also more likely to have been in the foster care system than the general population.
 Bracey, D. H. (1982).
 The juvenile prostitute: Victim and offender Victimology, 8(3-4), 151-160.Copy Grudzen CR1, Meeker D, Torres JM, Du Q, Morrison RS, Andersen RM, Gelberg L. Comparison of the mental health of female adult film performers and other young women in California.
 Psychiatr Serv.
 2011 Jun;62(6):639-45. doi: 10.1176/ps.62.6.pss6206_0639.Copy

 Each of these vulnerabilities contributes to the “choice” to enter porn: